Fairy: Christian belief in fairies

 Christian theologians John Milbank and David Bentley Hart have spoken and written about the real existence of fairies as has the Christian philosopher Stephen R. L. Clark.
 Hart was a 2015 Templeton Fellow at the University of Notre Dame Institute for Advanced Study and has published the most on this topic including references in multiple interviews and books, especially Roland in Moonlight.
 For example, Hart has written:

 Of course mermaids exist.
 Or, to be more precise, of course water spirits and magical marine beings of every kind are real and numerous and, in certain circumstances, somewhat dangerous. ...The modern reports of real encounters with mermaids or other water-spirits, such as two from Zimbabwe, one from South Africa, three from northeastern India, and so on ...are so ingenuous, well-attested, and credible that only a brute would refuse to believe them [and] there is a real moral imperative in not dismissing such tales as lies or delusions.

-Fairies in Non-European culture

-Diwata in Philippine mythology are nature spirits or minor deities, often seen as fairies in modern times.
-The term comes from the Sanskrit "devata" (deity), and they are sometimes linked with fairies called lambana.
-In modern Tagalog, "diwata" means fairy or nymph.
-The word is thought to originate from the Sanskrit word devata.
-It refers particularly to nature spirits of extraordinary beauty, like Maria Makiling.